 Q4: How can a new solar manufacturing company attract experienced engineers and technicians?

-A: Beyond competitive salaries, attract top talent by offering work with cutting-edge technology, clear career paths, and visible investment in training.
+A: Beyond competitive salaries, companies can attract top talent by offering work with cutting-edge technology, clear career paths, and visible investment in training.
 Fostering an innovative culture and highlighting the company’s role in Australia’s renewable energy future are also powerful motivators.

 Q5: What role do VET (Vocational Education and Training) providers like TAFE play?